argonne-lcf/user-guides/docs/polaris/data-science-workflows/containers/containers.md

 Containers are stored at `/soft/containers/`, within `pytorch` and `tensorflow` subfolders.
 The latest containers are updated periodically.
 If you have trouble using containers, or request a newer or a different container please contact ALCF support at `support@alcf.anl.gov`.

 !!! warning
     These containers work out-of-the-box on a single node, but currently we are investigating a problem with multi-node runs.
-Once the problem is resolved, we will also include containers with `mpi4py` and `horovod` for Polaris.
+Once the problem is resolved, we will also include containers with `horovod` for Polaris.

 ## Troubleshooting